infinum/ios-handbook/Basics/Git.md

 **Thou shalt use 2FA everywhere where we use Git!**

-## 2. Git flow
+## 2. GitFlow

-This section describes only basics of the Gitflow workflow.
-Check detailed description [here][1] if you want more information.
+This section describes only the basics of the GitFlow workflow.
+Check out a detailed description [here][1] if you want more information.

-Basic idea how to use Gitflow workflow:
+The basic idea of using GitFlow workflow:

 ![Gitflow workflow][image-2]